German leaders approve new COVID curbs for unvaccinated | DW | 02.12.2021

 - Bundestag to vote on mandatory vaccines in early 2022

-- Nightclubs, music venues to close in areas where incidence rate is 350 or above
+- Nightclubs, music venues to close in areas where incidence rate hits 350

+- New measures will take effect once approved by lawmakers, likely in the coming days

+- A maximum of 15,000 spectators will be allowed in football stadiums

 -